George Romanes

 He was the youngest of Charles Darwin's academic friends, and his views on evolution are historically important.
-He is considered to invent the term neo-Darwinism, which in the late 19th century was considered as a theory of evolution that focuses on natural selection as the main evolutionary force.
-However, Samuel Butler used this term with a similar meaning in 1880.
+He popularized the term neo-Darwinism, which in the late 19th century was considered as a theory of evolution that focuses on natural selection as the main evolutionary force.
 Romanes' early death was a loss to the cause of evolutionary biology in Britain.
 Within six years Mendel's work was rediscovered, and a whole new agenda opened up for debate.

 Early life

 George Romanes was born in Kingston, Canada West (now Ontario), in 1848, the youngest of three children, all boys, in a well-to-do and intellectually cultivated family.
 His father was Rev George Romanes (1805–1871), a Scottish Presbyterian minister.
 Two years after his birth, his parents moved to Cornwall Terrace in London, United Kingdom, which would set Romanes on the path to a fruitful and lasting relationship with Charles Darwin.
 During his youth, Romanes resided temporarily in Germany and Italy, developing a fluency in both German and Italian.
 His early education was inconsistent, undertaken partly in public schools, and partly at home.
 He developed an early love for poetry and music, at which he excelled.
 However, his true passion resided elsewhere, and the young Romanes decided to study science, abandoning a prior ambition to become a clergyman like his father.